sajjadGG/book-python/advanced/oop/attribute-slots.rst

 Multiple inheritance with multiple slotted parent classes can be used, but only one parent is allowed to have attributes created by slots (the other bases must have empty slot layouts) - violations raise TypeError.

-If an iterator is used for __slots__ then a descriptor is created for each of the iterator’s values.
+If an iterator is used for __slots__ then a descriptor is created for each of the iterator's values.
 However, the __slots__ attribute will be an empty iterator.

 Source: [#pydocDataModel]_